 "I wish I had just kept my big mouth shut," said Carrie who was hounded by the office agent even after the job ended.
 "She would not let it go and by the time she wanted to take it to court, I honestly could not remember exactly what had been said, only that the field agent was really mad and speaking inappropriately about another coworker."

 What Are Office Politics?

-The rote answer is that of course you work well with others, and can adapt your work style to any working conditions, including coworkers who eat garlic and cabbage stew at the desk next to yours, spray industrial-strength disinfectant every ten minutes, and spend three hours on their cell phones texting until the boss comes in and they jump up and act like they have been working like a madman for ages while you look like a slacker because you are kicked back putting a handful of peanuts in your mouth because you've been too busy to take a real lunch break.
+The rote answer is that of course you work well with others, and can adapt your work style to any working conditions, including: coworkers who eat garlic and cabbage stew at the desk next to yours, spray industrial-strength disinfectant every 10 minutes, and spend three hours on their cell phones texting until the boss comes in, then jump up and act like they have been working like a madman while you look like a slacker because you put a handful of peanuts in your mouth because you've been too busy to take a real lunch break.